notmuch/notmuch/doc/notmuch-emacs.rst

 :index:`mail-user-agent`

-       Emacs consults the variable :ref:`mail-user-agent` to choose a mail sending package for commands like :ref:`report-emacs-bug` and :ref:`compose-mail`.
-To use ``notmuch`` for this, customize this variable to the symbol :ref:`notmuch-user-agent`.
+       Emacs consults the variable :code:`mail-user-agent` to choose a mail sending package for commands like :code:`report-emacs-bug` and :code:`compose-mail`.
+To use ``notmuch`` for this, customize this variable to the symbol :code:`notmuch-user-agent`.

 Init File
 ---------